-It’s apparent that cryotherapy benefits a wide range of people, and is a great alternative to more-invasive or non-holistic methods that are typically used to treat inflammation and pain.
-I don’t know if you’re willing to risk the cold to try this cutting-edge technology, but I’m ready for another session.
+Maybe there are some people that think Cryotherapy is a little extreme, but it is apparent that ice therapy benefits a wide range of people.
+I think it’s a great alternative to try before using more-invasive methods to treat pain and inflammation.
+I don’t know if you’re willing to risk the cold to try this cutting-edge technology, but I’m ready for my next session!

 PS: If you’re looking for ice therapy you can use at home, try our Recovery wraps!